 Those credit reporting bodies are required to have a policy which explains how they will manage credit- related personal information.
 If an individual would like to read the policy of the credit reporting body he or she should visit the credit reporting body’s website and follow the “Privacy” links, or the individual can contact the credit reporting body direct for further information.

 An individual has the right to request that the credit reporting body exclude his or her credit reporting information from any permissible direct marketing activities we may ask it to perform.

 The individual also has the right to request that the credit reporting body not use or disclose his or her credit reporting information if the individual believes that he or she has been, or is likely to be, the victim of fraud (for example, the individual suspects someone is using his or her identity details to apply for credit).
 The individual must contact the credit reporting body direct should this be the case.

 The personal information, other than credit information and credit reporting information, we collect and hold varies depending on the person we are dealing with and the reason why we are dealing with them.
-We collect this general personal information from individuals who are clients, guarantors, sellers of goods or services to clients, customer of clients, associates, prospective employees, contractors, suppliers, brokers, introducers, merchants, agents, professional advisers, mercantile agents, mailing houses, call centre operators, archivers and service providers, or associates of any of them.
+We collect this general personal information from individuals who are clients, guarantors, sellers of goods or services to clients, customer of clients, prospective employees, contractors, suppliers, brokers, introducers, merchants, agents, professional advisers, mercantile agents, mailing houses, call centre operators, archivers and service providers, or associates of any of them.
 This information will generally include the individual’s name and contact details, and information about the individual’s arrangements and transactions with us, and the management of accounts with us.
 We will only collect sensitive information about an individual with the individual’s consent or when permissible under Australian law.